padmapria/health_monitoring_Flask_App/README.md

 ## Test the application
 Once the application is started, go to localhost on Postman to test the API.

-select basic authentication and provide username and password.
-Username and password is passed in the basic authentication to tell all the 3 APIs.
+select basic authentication and provide a valid username and password.
+Username and password should passed in the basic authentication to test all the 3 APIs.

-### To Test Authentication (Get Request),
+### To Test Authentication (Get Request)
 127.0.0.1:5000/rest-auth

-### To get Summary (Post Request) .
-The input payload should be passed from the request body) use the rquest payload attached in this repository
+### To get Summary (Post Request).
+The input payload should be passed via the request body.
+Use the request payload attached in this repository
 127.0.0.1:5000/summary

 ### To get rank (Get Request)